Breast cancer is a disease in which malignant (cancer) cells form in the tissues of the breast.

 Each breast also has blood vessels and lymph vessels.
 The lymph vessels carry an almost colorless fluid called lymph.
 Lymph vessels lead to organs called lymph nodes.
 Lymph nodes are small bean-shaped structures that are found throughout the body.
 They filter substances in a fluid called lymph and help fight infection and disease.
 Clusters of lymph nodes are found near the breast in the axilla (under the arm), above the collarbone, and in the chest.

 The most common type of breast cancer is ductal carcinoma, which begins in the cells of the ducts.
 Cancer that begins in the lobes or lobules is called lobular carcinoma and is more often found in both breasts than are other types of breast cancer.
 Inflammatory breast cancer is an uncommon type of breast cancer in which the breast is warm, red, and swollen.

 Anything that increases your chance of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
-People who think they may be at risk should discuss this with their doctor.
+Talk with your doctor if you think you may be at risk.
 Risk factors for breast cancer include the following:

 - Menstruating at an early age.

 - Older age at first birth or never having given birth.